abhishekuniyal2024/DUCAT/README.md

 # 20july
-i will here upload ducat and ibm material this is just to chack "commit change"
+i will here upload ducat material this line is just to chack "commit change"